-As we continue to have limitations on Mass attendance, our Sunday donations continue to suffer on a weekly basis.
-Contributions from parishioners on Christmas Eve and the Christmas Masses make up a significant portion of our annual budget to continue to fund vital ministries and areas of operation for our parish and to keep up with the maintenance of our buildings.
+Now, in the endemic people continue to distrust coming to church because of COVID 19 and since the pandemic our collections continue to suffer on a weekly basis.
+The contributions of parishioners at Christmas Eve and Christmas Day Masses constitute a sizable portion of our annual budget to fund vital ministries and areas of operation for our parish.

-Therefore, I humbly ask you to prayerfully consider making a one-time Christmas gift of $125 per family or whatever might be possible for you to ensure that our parish ministries and operations can continue into the new year.
-You can send your gift to our parish office, or simply by clicking here DONATE.
-If you are unable to make a financial donation, I ask that you continue to pray for our family of Mary Queen of Heaven Parish.
+Mindful of rising prices due to inflation, I humbly ask that you prayerfully consider making a one-time Christmas donation of $150 per family or whatever amount you can afford to ensure our parish ministries and operations can continue into the new year.
+You can send your gift to our parish office, or simply by going to https://give.archchicago.org click or by clicking here DONATE and go to the give to a parish section and find us on parish selection.
+If you are unable to make a financial gift, I ask that you continue to pray for unification.

-I also invite you to give of your time and talents to the extent that you are able.
-We need additional volunteers to assist at Masses given the necessity to register, usher and clean the building, thus ensuring everyone’s safety.
-To volunteer, please call the parish office.
+I also invite you to give of your time to the extent you are able.
+We need additional volunteers to assist with Masses given the necessity to register, usher, lectors, extra ordinary minister of communion, catechists, cantors, musicians.